15 Open Source & Enterprise-Ready OpenClaw Alternatives for AI Automation

 Then reality kicked in.

-Cisco scanned popular OpenClaw skills on ClawHub and found at least one quietly exfiltrating users' entire Discord message histories to an unknown endpoint via Base64 chunks.
+Cisco reported that popular OpenClaw skills on ClawHub had at least one quietly exfiltrating users' entire Discord message histories to an unknown endpoint via Base64 chunks.
 A Palo Alto researcher called it a data breach scenario waiting to happen.
 The r/ArtificialIntelligence community has a thread named "OpenClaw: Absolute Nightmare" that documents days of failed deployments.
 And one of OpenClaw's own maintainers posted on Discord that anyone who cannot understand the command line should not be running this software at all.

 This isn't just one person's view.
 The creator himself said it publicly.

 The codebase is 430,000 lines.
 The runtime sits at nearly 400MB.
-Token costs spiral out of control when you use premium models.
+Token costs can increase quickly when using premium models without optimization.
 Setup is a legitimate engineering project, not an afternoon task.
 And the project's future is uncertain: creator Peter Steinberger announced in February 2026 that he would be joining OpenAI and handing OpenClaw over to an open-source foundation.

 So the real question for product people and developers is not whether OpenClaw is impressive, but whether it is enterprise-ready.
 Right now, it falls short.
 OpenClaw's security, stability, and support do not meet the standards most organizations require, and teams looking for robust, safe deployment options should consider other alternatives.